 The Dumping Ground is my first regular TV series job but I’ve worked on other things.
 My first professional job was Billy Elliot, the musical in the West End, when I was eleven.
 Since then I’ve done things here and there but I thought after Billy Elliot that it was good for me to come back down to reality, doing things such as GCSE’s, A-levels that kind of thing to help fit back in and be a little more normal again ha!

 What was it like going on the set of a well-established CBBC show?

-It was a little nerve-wracking going into a show that had a massive following but also my childhood show!
-But after my first day I was quick to realise that I was fortunate to be surrounded by a great bunch who were all really really good with me and made me settle in super quick.
+It was a little nerve-racking going into a show that had a massive following but also my childhood show!
+But after my first day, I was quick to realise that I was fortunate to be surrounded by a great bunch who were all really, really good with me and made me settle in super quick.

 Did you know any of the cast before you joined?

 I didn’t, no. But I think that was the nice thing about it, going into a completely new environment with new faces.
 It makes it a totally new world and gives you more to learn from.

 Had you seen any Tracy Beaker or The Dumping Ground episodes before being cast as Alex?

 Of course!
 Everyone around my kind of age would be lying if they said they never watched it!
 It’s a brilliant show that’s a two for one in terms of entertainment but also teaching kids about morals and values which I think makes it a really special show.

 Did you have to do any research on homelessness to play your character?